ArmandBernard/teaching-coding/Markdown/AdvancedMarkdown.md

 Depending on where you are viewing this, you may see the below intended look or something not quite the same.

 ![Expected HTML result](images/HtmlExpected.png)

-GitHub for example is very restrictive on what it will show for security reasons.
-It will remove many properties including inline styles.

 # Tables